 Church in Nanortalik © Jens Buurgaard Nielsen

-Occupying the no-man's-land at the top of the Atlantic Ocean, Greenland doesn't really seem to belong anywhere.
-Though it has historical and cultural ties to Denmark, the immense island is not really part of any continent, meaning it is often overlooked by travellers hopping 'over the pond'.
+Occupying the no man's land at the top of the Atlantic Ocean, Greenland doesn't really seem to belong anywhere.
+Though it has historical and cultural ties to Denmark, the immense island is part of the North American continent yet often remains overlooked by travellers.

-Though Greenland's population is small and scattered, the culture of the local Inuit tribes blends with the heavy Scandinavian influences to create a unique blend of Europe and North America that proves fascinating to intrepid explorers.
-Many quaint villages are scattered along the country's west coast, including popular towns like Nanortalik, Qassiarsuk, and the capital city of Nuuk.
-Though the towns and cities of Greenland can't compete with global capitals in terms of nightlife and shopping, the frontier feel of the settlements is supported by good infrastructure for active holidays in Greenland, including good hotels and restaurants, and interesting museums and cultural attractions.
+Though Greenland's population is small and scattered, the cultures of the local Inuit tribes blend with the heavy Scandinavian influences to create a unique blend of Europe and North America that proves fascinating to intrepid explorers.
+Many quaint villages lie along the country's west coast, including popular towns such as Nanortalik, Qassiarsuk, and the capital city of Nuuk.

-Largely unexplored by package holiday tourists, travelling to Greenland allows an opportunity to trek off the beaten path and experience the undiscovered treasures of the north Atlantic isle.
+Largely unexplored by package holiday tourists, travelling to Greenland allows an opportunity to trek off the beaten path and experience the undiscovered treasures of the north Atlantic.

 Become our Greenland Travel Expert

 We are looking for contributors for our Greenland travel guide.
 If you are a local, a regular traveller to Greenland or a travel professional with time to contribute and answer occasional forum questions, please contact us.